mui/mui-x/docs/data/date-pickers/localization/localization.md

 The default locale of MUI is English (United States).
 If you want to use other locales, follow the instructions below.

-Localization can impact pickers components rendering in two distincts ways: The date format, and the components attributes such as `aria-label`.
+Localization can impact pickers components rendering in two distinct ways: The date format, and the components attributes such as `aria-label`.

 ## Date-library locale